 - Behavior- Unusual emotions, refusal to answer questions, inappropriate actions or remarks, sudden expected actions or movement, refusal to cooperate, outbursts, socially inappropriate actions or speech.

 All or some of these factors may lead to the officer administering a field sobriety test prior to a portable breathalyzer determining your BAC.
 Any of these factors in and of themselves can be introduced by testimony of the officer at the time of your trial to support the claim of driving under the influence.

 What if your driving doesn’t appear impaired and you don’t appear to show any ill effects of drinking when pulled over?
 Can you still be guilty of a DUI?
 The answer is yes.

 If a BAC test shows you over 8% , then you can be convicted of a DUI.
 If it is over 4% but less than 8% you can be found guilty of a DWI—driving while intoxicated (an offense with lesser penalties).

 While DUI charges exist to prevent dangerous driving, the crime is based on your BAC at the time of arrest.
 Everything else is just evidence.

 What if you are unconscious?
 Can the police perform a blood test to determine your BAC if you don’t give consent?
 The Supreme Court of the United States has said in the case of Missouri vs. McNeely that taking blood from someone without their permission was a violation of their 4th Amendment right against unreasonable search and seizure.

 Normally, this situation would require a warrant.
-The court allowed exceptions if there were emergency or exigent circumstances that demanded immediate action to preserve evidence.
-Otherwise an officer would need to get a warrant to obtain a sample of blood to test.
+The court allowed exceptions if there were an emergency or exigent circumstances that demanded immediate action to preserve evidence.
+Otherwise, an officer would need to get a warrant to obtain a sample of blood to test.